What Is Confirmation Bias Psychology?

 Why You Should Look At All the Other Evidence

 If you find yourself constantly wondering why others cannot see what we feel is obvious, it may be time to try to take off the rose-colored glasses.
-Those people who believe that everyone else "just does not get it" or that nobody can "see what is right in front of their face" may be experiencing a severe case of confirmation bias.
+Those people who believe that everyone else "just does not get it" or that nobody can "see what is right in front of their face" may be experiencing a severe case of myside bias.
 Although we all seem to need to feel we are correct about our beliefs, we should also know that logically, it is impossible to be right all the time.
-So, if you always think you are right and everyone else just cannot see what you see, you are probably right; but not for the reason you believe.
+So, if you always think you are right and everyone else just cannot see what you see, you are probably right.
+But not for the reason you believe.